cgre-aachen/open_AR_Sandbox/README.md

 * supporting MacOS and Linux
 * projection of legend and additional information

+The open_AR_Sandbox as well as GemPy are currently under heavy development and we are expecting a major release in late Summer 2019, bringing to you:

 * Microsoft Windows support
 * Tutorials and Documentation to help you develop your own modules
 * GemPy optimization for (much!) higher framerates
 * module for seismic wave modelling in the sandbox
-* on-the-fly modification of the geological model (layer dip, thickness fault throw, etc.) a major update is coming in Summer 2019!
+* on-the-fly modification of the geological model (layer dip, thickness fault throw, etc.)
+* ...

 ## Requirements